MadhavSahi/FullStack-JavaScript-2022-23/Class-16,17-DOM_21,22-Jan_23/readme.md

-<h1>Class 16,17 - DOM Manipulation, eventListener, Browser events</h1>
+<h1>Class 16,17 - DOM Manipulation, eventListener, Browser events, Mini Projects</h1>

 - Learnt about what is DOM and how to do DOM Manipulation.
 - Learnt about difference between window and document object.